 February is African American History Month.
 All of our Special Media branches hold a variety of records relating to African American history.
 Today, we are featuring some related records from the Cartographic Branch.

 The above plan shows the layout for the Freeman’s Village that was established on the estate of Confederate General Robert E. Lee, about half a mile from Arlington House, at what is now Arlington National Cemetery.
 The village was established during the Civil War as a temporary camp for newly freed slaves.
 It was intended to provide a temporary home for freedpersons while they obtained the basic education and vocational skills necessary to obtain work and become self -sufficient.
 However, many residents became attached to the community and stayed on.
-The community eventual grew to support several thousand residents.
+The community eventually grew to support several thousand residents.

 This plan shows the layout and buildings for Contraband Quarters on Mason’s Island (today Roosevelt Island).
 Mason’s Island was used as a training camp for African American soldiers in 1863 and became the site of a camp to house formerly enslaves persons in 1864.
 Nothing remains of the camp today and it is unknown exactly where the camp was located at on Roosevelt Island.

 This is a plan for Fort Wagner, located on Morris Island near Charleston, South Carolina.
 In July, 1863, Union forces attack this fort in an attempt to capture it from the Confederates.
 The attack was led by the 54th Massachusetts, an infantry regiment made up of African American soldiers.
 The regiment and the attack against Fort Wagner are depicted in the popular movie Glory.
 Although the attack was ultimately unsuccessful in capturing the fort, the 54th Massachusetts’s role in the attack helped to prove the bravery of African American soldiers and led to increased recruitment of African Americans by the U.S. Military.